dare-devil-ex/InstaDown-Terminal/README.md

 ## Features

 - It can download instagram **reels** & **posts** core code of the [@wkan_bot](https://t.me/wkan_bot)
-- Prompt is not necessary for random images

 # Installation Command
 - Mannual